Inspiration through mentorship

 Don’t be afraid to get help if you’re stuck in a rut or have lost your passion.
 If you lose your way and aren’t sure which route to take, why not try a coach?
 Trust me, having someone totally impartial to support you really does help.

 As you gain more experience in your career, the importance you place on your life values and beliefs may play more of a factor.
 Don’t be afraid to recognise their importance in work as well as life, as certain companies may not align with these, but trust me there are plenty that will.

 Learn to recognise and try to look out for the signs of when you’re not enjoying a job anymore and make a plan to move on.

 Try not to live so much in the future or the past that you forget to love the present.

 Giving something back

-I really enjoy the volunteer work with young people, and feel passionately that sharing experiences can have such a positive impact, not just on the world of work, but for future generations.
+I really enjoy the volunteer work with young people, and feel passionate that sharing experiences can have such a positive impact, not just on the world of work, but on future generations.